 Epistemology is a branch of philosophy that deals with the study of knowledge.
 It is concerned with questions such as “What is knowledge?

-“, “How is knowledge acquired? “, and “What are the limits of knowledge?”.
-In this article, we will take an in-depth look at what epistemology means and how it relates to our understanding of the world.
+“, “How do we acquire knowledge?” and “What are the limits of our knowledge?”.
+In this article, we will take a closer look at the concept of epistemology and explore some of its fundamental ideas.

 What is Epistemology?